sharmapn/DBFSFileCrypto/README.md

 2. ECMSDK_SpatialCrypt.sql - the encryption-decryption solution  implemented in this PL/SQL package, and
 3. ECMSDK_SessionBasedTrigger.sql - the user-session based trigger that calls the encryption and decryption procedures in the above package.

+These tables and the encrypted column definitions are only possible with the Oracle database version 10g Release 2 and onwards.

 **Usage:**
 All the three SQL scripts are to be executed by the Database administrator (DBA).
 The DBA can use a command line facility, such as SQLPlus and issue these commands from his/her Oracle account.
 Additional details are provided in each of the scripts.

 The Oracle wallet can be initialised by issuing the following command, which will: create a wallet, create a master key for the entire database, and open the wallet.